SirDank/dank.tool/README.md

 - When the tool is running and performing a task, if you click inside the console window, a white rectangle appears and the task is paused.
 To continue performing the task, press the down arrow key.

-- When on the main menu, you can resize the window to your preferred size and then enter "refresh" as input to re-align the UI.
+- When on the main menu, you can resize the window to your preferred size and then enter `refresh` as input to re-align the UI.

 - If you want the startup animation and music to be played on every run, create a file called `force-audio` inside the install directory.